jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

 The cache for various information sources can be explicitly updated with the ``--refresh`` flag.
 Thus the command

-.. todo:: check if the list --refresh is implemented for vm, flavor, images,
-          for all clouds

 .. code:: bash

    cms vm list --refresh